NileshJorwar/trucker/README.md

-This is README for trucker
+This is README for trucker management api.